 Kathy Murphy, the city school superintendent, said the ceremonies will comply with the rules.

-As a precaution, the graduates are being given face masks and told not to hug friends, exchange high fives or linger afterward.
-Tickets are limited to four per student, and all present must wear face coverings.
 Still, the numbers of potential attendees are daunting at a time when sporting events, concerts, and movies are still prohibited because of crowd concerns.

 “This wouldn’t be possible without your will,” she said.